kaysalawu/azure-network-terraform/2-virtual-wan/3-virtual-wan-single-hub-mixed/README.md

 ## Overview

-This terraform code deploys a virtual WAN architecture playground that demonstrates dynamic routing patterns.
-Virtual WAN hub `vHub2` depicts a scenario where we integrate a standard Hub to the virtual WAN hub via VPN.
+This terraform code deploys a virtual WAN architecture playground to observe dynamic routing patterns.
+In this architecture, we integrate a standard hub `hub1` (as a branch) to the virtual WAN hub `vHub1` via a VPN connection.

 ![Virtual WAN - Single Hub (Mixed)](../../images/vwan-single-hub-mixed.png)